 - Always follow the directions on the shampoo bottle (or your vet's advice)

-Due to the strength of ingredients, a medicated dog shampoo must be used exactly as advised on the bottle or recommended by your veterinarian.
+Due to the strength of the ingredients, a medicated dog shampoo must be used exactly as advised on the bottle or as recommended by your veterinarian.

 Prescription dog shampoos are more expensive, so ask your vet if an over-the-counter one can be used instead (show them the below list, too) – it often can be.

 How to Bathe a Dog with a Medicated Shampoo

-Bathing your dog with a medicated shampoo is not much different to bathing them with regular shampoo.
+Bathing your dog with a medicated shampoo is not much different from bathing them with regular shampoo.

-Note: The below instructions are general, which typically apply to most medicated shampoos for dogs; however, you must follow the directions specifically on the bottle of shampoo.
+Note: The below instructions are general and typically apply to most medicated shampoos for dogs; however, you must follow the directions specified on the bottle of shampoo.

-If they're visibly dirty, you'll need to wash them with a regular shampoo first (preferably with all-natural ingredients, one of which is oatmeal).
+If they're visibly dirty, you'll need to wash them with regular shampoo first (preferably with all-natural ingredients, one of which is oatmeal).

 Once you've covered those areas, gently massage and spread the shampoo through the rest of the dog's body.

-Also, pay attention what it says on the bottle and how long the shampoo must stay on the dog.
+Also, pay attention to what it says on the bottle and how long the shampoo must stay on the dog.

-It's very important to do a good job here and rinse them off completely, without leaving any traces of medicated shampoo whatsoever.
+It's very important to do a good job here and rinse them off completely without leaving any traces of medicated shampoo whatsoever.